Wendy Reinhardt Kapsak

 The latest USDA PDP report found more than 99 percent of the samples tested had residues well below the safety standards established by the Environmental Protection Agency (EPA) with almost half having no detectable pesticide residues at all.

-- Flawed methodology
+- Flawed methodology;

-- Incorrect findings and misleading messaging
+- Incorrect findings and misleading messaging; and

-- Inconsistencies with authoritative bodies, including several government agencies and respected academic experts
+- Inconsistencies with authoritative bodies, including several government agencies and respected academic experts.